 However, the alternative fuel industry will continue to rely on government regulation, subsidies and tax credits for its existence.
 We estimate for one of the most profitable US alternative fuel manufacturers, the average level of support in 2022 amounted to around \$4.50 per gallon.
-When compared to the relatively high average retail gasoline prices observed year to date of \$4 per gallon, it is clear just how reliant government support is in decarbonising liquid fuels.
+When compared to the relatively high average retail gasoline prices observed year to date of \$4 per gallon, it is clear just how reliant decarbonising liquid fuels is on government support.